ashes999/game-development-course/README.md

 Note: **Please respect copyright.** Don't use other peoples intellectual property, especially in commercial games, without their prior permission.
 For quick concept art, it may suffice.
 Some sites, like Getty Images, prohibit use even for concept imagery beyond 60 days.
 Consult with a lawyer.

+**Note:** Also take a look at the resources under Main Development.

 - [Google Image Search](http://images.google.com/): Awesome way to find good images, but not very specific ones.
 - [Getty Images](http://www.gettyimages.ca): Awesome way to find very specific images; important search words are "nobody" and "single object only".

 # Early Development